mrchimp/dotfiles/README.md

 ### Zsh

 * Installs oh-my-zsh
 * Adds a bunch of alias commands.
 * Installs a `~/aliases.sh` file for per-machine aliases.
-* Use [Gogh](https://github.com/Gogh-Co/Gogh.git) to colour the terminal nicely.

 ### Vim